KiandaBPM/docs/content/docs/platform/pages/filter.md

 			![Dashboard Filter widget Query string example field unique name](/images/dashboard-filter-query-string-uniquename.jpg)

-       4. In our **Filter settings** dialog box, we can now select the '**Enable query string**' checkbox and insert this unique field name into the Parameter name box - we will also select the '**Auto update URL**' option (which will mean that the URL at the top of the page will automatically change when we choose a filter option):
+       4. In our **Filter settings** dialog box, we can now select the '**Enable query string**' checkbox and insert this unique field name into the Parameter name box - we will also select the '**Auto update URL**' option (which will dynamically construct a URL, meaning that the URL at the top of the page will automatically change when we choose a filter option):

 			![Dashboard filter widget Enable query string example](/images/dashboard-filter-query-string-example.jpg)